easierdata/Singularity/Utilities/retrieval-review/docs/examples/README.md

 # Example Outputs

 This directory contains outputs from running the complete data-retrieval check analysis pipeline, demonstrating what the toolkit produces.
+See the [scripts overview quick-start section](../SCRIPTS_OVERVIEW.md#quick-start) for more details.

 ## Summary Reports